 Talk to your doctor before drinking alcohol while on Lotrel.
 Alcohol can have additive blood pressure-lowering effects, which can lead to adverse reactions.

 Yes, weight gain is a possible side effect of Lotrel.
-Tell your doctor if you experience rapid weight gain while taking this medication
+Talk to your doctor if you experience rapid weight gain while taking this prescription medication.

 To refill your Lotrel prescription, book a virtual appointment with one of our top rated board-certified doctors.
 After reviewing your medical history, your doctor can send an electronic prescription to your local pharmacy if you qualify.